lraganit-star/regression_case_study/README.md

-**3) Our next step was to Train-Test-Split our data and set up our method of cross validation and set our Test Data validation to .25.**
+**3) Our next step was to Train-Test-Split into 75% for training and 25% for testing.**

-**4) We fit Ridge regression, leaving out geographic data columns that were nonsensical to the tests we were running.**
+**4) We fit Ridge Regression, leaving out geographic data columns that were nonsensical to the tests we were running.**

-**5) We wrote a function to find the Mean Squared error of our Ridge Regression on our Test and predicted Y values:**
+**5) We wrote a function to find the Mean Squared error of our Ridge Regression on our Test values and predicted Y values:**
 We found the Mean Squared Error with an alpha (lambda) at .05 to be **20317.47**.

 **6) In a 10 fold cross validation function we estimated the error of the model using our Ridge Regression:**